National-Digital-Twin/integration-architecture-documentation/README.md

 # Getting Started
 ## Outlines what you can expect with IA Node.
-Getting Started will guide you through the different repositories and the process of integrating, configuring and using IA Node.
+Getting Started will guide you through the different repositories and the process of integrating, configuring and using an IA Node.
 It will help you with understanding and getting started with spinning up your own IA Node.

-The table of content below is organised a such a way to help you get to the relevant information and repository you need to get you started with your IA Node.
+The table of content below is organised in such a way to help you get to the relevant information and repository you need to get you started with your IA Node.

 1. [AI Node Background](https://github.com/National-Digital-Twin/integration-architecture-documentation/blob/main/DeveloperDocumentation/IANode/Context.md#ianode-context)